Colloquial + Locate + Collocate: Colloqate

 Bryan C. Lee Jr, Director of Design

-Designer and Design Justice Advocate.
-Founder/Director of Colloqate Design.
-Founding organizer of the Design Justice Platform and organized the Design As Protest National day of Action.
-Led two award-winning architecture + design programs for high school students through the Arts Council of New Orleans (local) and the National Organization of Minority Architects (national), respectively.
-National AIA Equity + the Future of Architecture Board Committee.
-2013 AIA Diversity Recognition Award.
+Bryan Lee is a Designer and Design Justice Advocate.
+He is the founding organizer of the Design Justice Platform and organized the Design As Protest National day of Action.
+Bryan has led two award-winning architecture and design programs for high school students through the Arts Council of New Orleans and the National Organization of Minority Architects.
+He is on the National AIA Equity and the Future of Architecture Board Committee.
+He is the recipient of the 2013 AIA Diversity Recognition Award.
 2014 NOMA member of the year, 2015 Next City Vanguard Fellow, 2015 International British American Project Fellow.
-2016 TED Speaker and SXSW Eco Keynote.
-40 under 40 National Trust.
-2018 Fast Company Most Creative People in Business.
+Bryan was a 2016 TED Speaker and SXSW Eco Keynote.
+He was named one of the 40 Under 40 by the National Trust and was selected for the 2018 Fast Company Most Creative People in Business.

 Sue Mobley, Director of Advocacy